Adrián Zamora

-Rodrigo Adrián Zamora Fernández (born 28 October 1986) is an American-born Mexican basketball player for Aguacateros de Michoacán and the Mexico national team, the latter at the 2014 FIBA Basketball World Cup.
+Rodrigo Adrián Zamora Fernández (born 28 October 1986) is an American-born Mexican former basketball player.

 Zamora is the youngest of five siblings born to Francisco Zamora and Alberta Fernández.
 His family is originally from Gómez Farías, Michoacán.
 He averaged 19.3 points, 10 rebounds and four blocks per game at Gavilan College before transferring to Montana State.

 Zamora debuted with the Mexico national team in 2010.